Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Methodology

 \subsubsection{Tokenization}

 Tokenization is the process of breaking down raw textual data into a series of tokens as the input for querying LLMs, which makes data much more understandable and easier to analyze for LLMs.

-Some tokenizers can be utilized in a notably straightforward way.
-For instance, Xue et al. \cite{xue2022leveraging} illustrate the direct application of tokenization to human mobility time series data.
-The AuxMobLCast designed by them contains a tokenizer that converts sequences of numerical values into string-based tokens, which then serve as inputs to LLMs.
-This tokenization technique is conceptually simple but still fairly effective, due to the limited informational breadth for time series data.

-Tokenization could also be leveraged in more sophisticated ways.
+Some tokenizers can be utilized in a notably straightforward way by directly breaking down the textual data into tokens, which is conceptually simple but still fairly effective, especially for time series data due to the limited informational breadth.
+But tokenization could also be leveraged in more sophisticated ways.
 For example, Liu et al. \cite{liu2024spatial} utilized a novel tokenizer, which defines timestamps at given locations as a token, then embeds tokens by a spatial-temporal embedding layer.
 After that, the authors performed embedding fusion to generate inputs for a partially frozen attention (PFA) LLM.

 Through tokenization, researchers can transform different types of traffic data into tokens which can be easily consumed by LLMs \cite{gruver2024large}.
 While built-in tokenizers (e.g., Python NLTK) might usually be too generic, scientists can design tokenizers for specific applications.
 An appropriate tokenizer can be a great component to enhance the overall performance of LLM applications, especially for sophisticated sources like mobility data in transportation systems.